 Made in Kentucky

-Wheel Horse Whiskey is made at the historic Owensboro Distilling Company (formerly known as O.Z.
-Tyler) in Owensboro, Kentucky.
+Wheel Horse Whiskey is made at the historic Owensboro Distilling Company in Owensboro, Kentucky.

 The site of the distillery, on the westernmost edge of the Kentucky Bourbon Trail, has housed distilleries for nearly 130 years and has produced Bourbon for brands including Ezra Brooks, Mellow Corn, and Old Medley.
 The Green River Distillery, first erected on this property in 1885, was the first in Owensboro and the 10th permitted distillery to open in the state of Kentucky.